hove-io/navitia/documentation/slate/source/includes/isochrones.md

 -   in the form of a multi-polygon in order to plate colors directly on a map, or to filter geocoded objects inside the polygon

+Using the raw list, here is a fiddle example:

 <a
     href="http://jsfiddle.net/gh/get/jquery/2.2.2/CanalTP/navitia/tree/documentation/slate/source/examples/jsFiddle/isochron/"
     target="_blank"